Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2017-02-08-sample-post-1.md

         for his design and building work and to Lisa and Victoria for their dedication and hard work on the project.
 We appreciate any feedback.
 The Yukon Literacy Coalition, like everyone else, has been impacted by COVID19.
-We are adapting our programming to make them safe for everyone.
+We are adapting our programming to make them safe for everyone!

         We will be providing program updates on this site and on our Facebook page at Yukon Family Literacy Centre, or for more information call us at 668-6535.
       links: []
+id: post-67WNkvr4H
 ---